jharmsen/hub-application/README.md

 This shows how to use [TensorFlow Hub](tensorflow.org/hub) and Keras to build maximally reusable ML.

-This repo builds and shares a version of DenseNet which is based on code in `keras-applications`.
+This repo builds and shares a pretrained DenseNet121 for feature extraction (forked from [DenseNet](https://github.com/keras-team/keras-applications/blob/master/keras_applications/densenet.py) code in `keras-applications`).

 <img src="./diagrams/overview.svg" width="400">